The NSW Battery PRDS Incentive is Now Available Book Now

 Ensuring your battery is at full health can not only give you peace of mind, but it also allows you to continue getting maximum performance out of your investment.
 A battery that isn’t working at full capacity, or at all is wasted money and, in most cases, can be fixed relatively fast.

-Your solar installer will have setup a solar performance analyser where you can see if your system is working at its full potential.
+In the installation, your battery installer will have setup a solar performance analyser, where you can see if your system is working at its full potential.
 From here you can identify errors, when it began, and how long it has been going on for.

 Manufacturers may provide updates for your battery, so regularly check to see if there are any available updates to install for your battery.
 These could have small fixes that allow for more efficiency or removal of any glitches they may be causing problems.